bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 You can create your own custom Step too and store in a repository, then you can reference it by a URL in your Workflow.

 {% include message_box.html type="info" title="A Step jolly joker: Bitrise Script Step" content="Do you have a custom script you’d like to run in your Workflow?
 Select the **Script** Step from the Step Library and add your custom code to the **Script content** input.
-Learn more about[ configuring the Step and some troubleshooting tips](https://www.bitrise.io/integrations/steps/script "https://www.bitrise.io/integrations/steps/script")."%}
+Learn more about [configuring the Step and some troubleshooting tips(https://www.bitrise.io/integrations/steps/script)%}.

-Discover our Steps on our [Integrations](https://www.bitrise.io/integrations/steps "https://www.bitrise.io/integrations/steps") page or right when editing your Workflow.
+Discover our Steps on our [Integrations](https://www.bitrise.io/integrations/steps) page or right when editing your Workflow.

 Learn what else you can do with Steps: